-Similar to what was seen for Tiwa, discontinuous DPs in Amahuaca show sensitivity to islands.
-Relative clauses in Amahuaca are islands for movement (Clem, 2019a:46, 2021a).
-As shown in (60b), it is impossible for a modifier of a non-head constituent of a relative clause to surface outside of the relative clause despite the fact that DP splits are possible within relative clauses, as seen in (60a).
+As shown in (64b), it is impossible for a modifier of a non-head constituent of a relative clause to surface outside of the relative clause despite the fact that DP splits are possible within relative clauses, as seen in (64a).

-(60) 'The snake that all the children saw died.'

-- a. [{RC} [kiyoo=vini=n] [vaku-vaun] rono hiin=hato] =x=mun all=EMPH.LG=ERG child-PL.ERG snake see=PFV.LG =NOM=C na=xo=nu die=3.PST=DECL - b. [kiyoo=vini=n]=mun[{RC}[vaku-vaun]rono hiin=hato]=x all=EMPH.LG=ERG =C child-PL.ERG snake see=PFV.LG =NOM na=xo=nu die=3.PST=DECL
+- (64) 'The snake that all the children saw died.' - a.
+[RC [Kiyoo=vini=n] [vaku-vaun] rono hiin=hato] =x=mun all=EMPH.LG=ERG child-PL.ERG snake see=PFV.LG =NOM=C na=xo=nu. die=3.PST=DECL - b.
+[Kiyoo=vini=n]=mun[RC [vaku-vaun]rono hiin=hato]=x all=EMPH.LG=ERG =C child-PL.ERG snake see=PFV.LG =NOM na=xo=nu. die=3.PST=DECL

-In (60a), the subject of the internally-headed relative clause is structurally discontinuous.
+In (64a), the subject of the internally-headed relative clause is structurally discontinuous.
 The modifier kiyoovinin 'all' is split from the noun vakuvaun 'children' and both surface with ergative case.
-However, when the modifier kiyoovinin is moved out of the relative clause to a position before the second-position clitic =mun, as in (60b), the result is ungrammatical.
-This provides evidence that the two pieces of a discontinuous DP in Amahuaca are related via movement since they cannot be split across a relative clause island.
+However, when the modifier kiyoovinin is moved out of the relative clause to a position before the second-position clitic =mun, as in (64b), the result is ungrammatical.
+This provides evidence that the two pieces of a discontinuous DP in Amahuaca are related via movement since they cannot be split across a relative clause island.26

 A final interesting point to consider in terms of the basic patterns of discontinuous DPs in Amahuaca is a restriction on the surface position of nouns and their modifiers.
 There are, in general, few restrictions on the surface position of various pieces of discontinuous DPs in Amahuaca.
 However, one important generalization emerges.
-When a subject DP is discontinuous, only the noun may appear in the low base position of the DP.
+If one piece of a discontinuous subject appears in the base position of the DP, the noun must surface in this piece of the discontinuous DP.
 We assume that the externally-merged position of subjects in Amahuaca is in Spec,vP (modulo unaccusativity).
 Head-initial AspP dominates vP, meaning that subjects that remain in their externally-merged position linearly appear immediately to the right of aspect marking (Clem, 2019b).
-Modifiers may not be stranded in this position, as seen in (61) and (62).
-(The distribution of ergative case in examples like (61)-(63) is the subject of Section 5.3.)
+Modifiers may not be stranded in this position, as seen in (65) and (66).
+(The distribution of ergative case in examples like (65)-(67) is the subject of Section 5.3.)